mgattozzi/curryrs/README.md

 providing an interface between the two that makes writing FFI code a relatively painless experience.

+This library has only been tested with GHC 8.0.1 and Rust Stable.
+To run the test suite you'll need gcc.

 ## Installation

 In your Rust project in Cargo.toml: